How to use MongoDB in Python

 Query uses index: name_1

-- You can verify that your index exists by calling
+- You can confirm your index exists by calling

-list_indexes(), which shows all indexes on the collection. - The
+list_indexes(), which shows all active indexes for the collection. - To see if your query is actually using the index, the

 Implement MongoDB schema validation